Cartellverband: Motto

 The motto of CV: In necessariis unitas, in dubiis libertas, in omnibus caritas ('In essentials, unity; in doubtful matters, liberty; in all things, charity').

 This was a phrase used by Christian Irenics, and has been traced to Rupert Melden in Paraenesis votiva pro Pace Ecclesiae ad Theologos Augustanae Confessionis, Auctore Ruperto Meldenio Theologo (62 pp. in 4to, without date and place of publication_.
 It probably appeared in 1627 at Frankfort-on-the-Oder, which was at that time the seat of theological moderation.
 Melden was a Lutheran, but the motto has also been used by the catholic Church, such as in Pope John XXIII's first encyclical, Ad Petri Cathedram of 1959.
 The English version is also frequently used by British Freemasons.

 Coat of Arms

 The coat of arms was designed in 1921 by Joseph Weiß and Philipp Schumacher.
 It shows a shield, parted; on gold a black eagle with a white shield on his breast, the old sign of Christ, Chi-Rho, within; on red a green hill with a white tower and a golden star on each side.

 A Helmet with a medieval student on top, in a green coat, doubled gold and yellow, a sword on his right side.
 In the left hand, he has a flag with a golden cross on a red shield containing the letters C and V surrounded by a green wreath.
 In the left hand he has a red book.
-The manteling is made in the colors green, dubbled silver on the left side, dubbled red and gold on the right side. in the manteling is a white ribbon with the motto.
+The mantling is made in the colors green doubled silver on the left side, doubled red and gold on the right side.
+In the mantling is a white ribbon with the motto.